-Most California lenders know that someone who needs a car title loan is going to have a poor credit score.
+Most California title loan lenders know that someone who needs a car title loan is going to have a poor credit score.
 In all likelihood, the borrower would be better off with a bank loan or installment loan financing.
 This type of borrowing requires good credit and other supplemental info that most people don’t have.
 Another reason to consider is that these online title loans are secured.
-You can view the different types of title loan options in CA by clicking through to our homepage.
+You can view the different types of online title loan options in CA by clicking through to our homepage.
 We have recently updated our resources to better provide users with more information about how to best apply for financing.
 In California a loan that has collateral tied to it is worth more to the original lender.
 Therefore someone who takes out a $10,000 bank loan in Los Angeles will need to show a better credit report.
 Compare that to someone who hands over the pink slip to their 2010 Ford that has a blue book value of $15,000.
 These types of loans are similar in a sense, but the qualifying standards are much different.
 It’s easy to understand why a lender will need someone with good credit for a unsecured loan.
 We see the same pattern with an applicant who applies for a payday loan versus a bank loan.
 The person applying for a payday advance will have a much more difficult time gaining approval for high amounts because of lack of credit and collateral.
-Someone who applies for a bank or credit union loan will need to show a perfect or good credit score with no loans in default or bankruptcy.
-In a perfect situation any borrower would immediately qualify for some type of online financing with low finance charges and decent terms.
-But that’s not always going to be the case with high risk short term loans.
+Someone who applies for a personal loan from a bank or credit union will need to show a perfect or good credit score with no loans in default or bankruptcy.
+In a perfect situation any borrower would immediately qualify for some type of online title loan in California with low finance charges and decent terms.
+But that’s not always the case with high risk short term loans.
 Any lending company runs the risk of a fraudulent application or unqualified customer.